-Composition of underwriting profit in life insurance, by sector:
+Breakdown of underwriting profit in life insurance in the Reporting Period and in the the corresponding periods in 2023 and 2022, by sector:

-Results in the Reporting Period were affected by an increase in the number of claims as a result of the Swords of Iron War.
-The effect of the War in the Reporting Period amounted to NIS 30 million (personal lines and group).
-For additional information see Section 2.1.1.
-Additionally, in the Reporting Period, underwriting improved compared with the corresponding period last year, mainly due to an increase in profit from risk products on account of the continuing growth of activity.
+Results in the Reporting Period and second quarter were affected by an increase in the cost of claims in the risk of death sector as a result of the Swords of Iron War.
+The effect of the War in the Reporting Period and second quarter amounted to NIS 39 million and NIS 9 million, respectively (personal lines and group).
+For additional information, see Section 2.1.1.